 Cooking for a holiday can be overwhelming, even for the uber-organized.
-Below are seven make-ahead side dishes guaranteed to save you time.
-Thanks to Crystal Farms® for inspiring today’s recipe collection and for hosting the BONUS Crate & Barrel Nesting Baking Dish and Serving Bowl GIVEAWAY at the end of the post!
+Below are seven make-ahead holiday side dishes guaranteed to save you time.
+Thanks to Crystal Farms® for inspiring today’s recipe collection.

 “It just isn’t a proper holiday meal if we don’t have ____________.” ← (Fill in the blank for YOUR family…)